MATHinDL/sL_QN_TR/README.md

   - *LeNet-like*, *ResNet-20* and *ConvNet3FC2* **without** BN layers are included in ```sL_BFGS_TR_noBN.mlx``` and ```sL_SR1_TR_noBN.mlx```
   - *ResNet-20* and *ConvNet3FC2* **with** BN layers are considered in ```sL_BFGS_TR.mlx``` and ```sL_SR1_TR.mlx```.
 * The folder `Subroutines` includes required functions (```.m``` files) for running programs.
-* The folder `Datasets` consists three folders associated with standard benchmarks MNIST, Fashion-MNIST and CIFAR10 with their own loading file.
+* The folder `Datasets` consists of three folders associated with standard benchmarks MNIST, Fashion-MNIST, and CIFAR10 with their own loading file.
-* The following file provides methods for producing figures to illusterate comparisions between sL_BFGS_TR and sL_SR1_TR:
+* The following file provides methods for producing figures to illustrate comparisons between sL_BFGS_TR and sL_SR1_TR:
   - [Build_Figure.mlx](https://rawgit.com/MATHinDL/sL_QN_TR/main/HTML/Build_Figures.html)
 * To create figures for the example described in `Build Figure.mlx`, the values of loss, accuracy, and training time stored in the folder `Info` are required.
 * For executing, put together main programs  with all .m files and required files from `Subroutines` and `Datasets`, respectively.

 ![blue-lines-png-7](https://user-images.githubusercontent.com/94915927/148304988-76a4f426-a045-402c-bebe-aec0dfccf02c.png)
-#### Please contact me if you have any questions, suggestions, requests or bug-reports.
+#### Please contact me if you have any questions, suggestions, requests, or bug-reports.
 mahsa.yousefi@phd.units.it